CSCfi/csc-user-guide/docs/data/sensitive-data/vk-srd-d-export.md

 crypt4gh encrypt --recipient_pk your-username.pub < my_results.csv > my_results.csv.c4gh
 ```

-5- Exporting the results from the private desktop.
+### 5. Exporting the results from the private desktop

 Once the results are encrypted, only the CSC project manager can export the files with the Airlock client.